salrashid123/cosign_bazel_cloud_build/README.md

 1. generate a deterministic container image hash using  `bazel`
 2. use `cosign` to create provenance records for this image
+3. use `syft` to generate the container `sbom`
+4. use cosign to sign the container sbom
-3. verify attestations and signatures using `KMS` and `OIDC` cross checked with a public transparency log.
+5. verify attestations and signatures using `KMS` and `OIDC` cross checked with a public transparency log.
+6. use `syft` to generate the application `sbom`
+7. sign the application `sbom` with cosign

 We will use GCP-centric services here such as `Artifact Registry`, `Cloud BUild`, `Cloud Source Repository`.